Archie C. Grant Hall. Opened in 1958. Currently the oldest original building built on the campus.

 Opened in 1957 as an extension program for the University of Nevada, Reno.
 The first classes on the campus were held on September 10, 1957.
 In 1965, the school name is changed to Nevada Southern University.
 In 1968, the university is awarded its independence from the University of Nevada, Reno.
 In 1969, the school name is changed to University of Nevada, Las Vegas (UNLV).

-On April 2, 1990, the UNLV men's basketball team won the National Collegiate Athletic Association National Championship by defeating Duke University, 103-73.
+In 1990, the UNLV men's basketball team won the National Collegiate Athletic Association National Championship.

 Located at 4505 South Maryland Parkway, Paradise, Nevada.